delego

 Action-bound, single-use approval — a human "yes" is bound to one exact action fingerprint.
 An agent that gets approval for action A cannot reuse it to run action B (the confused-deputy guard), and cannot replay the same approval to run action A twice — an approval releases its action exactly once.

 Tamper-evident audit — receipts form an Ed25519-signed hash chain.
-Editing, deleting a receipt, or removing a field from one breaks verification, which reports the fault rather than trusting the ledger.
+Editing, reordering, removing a receipt, or dropping a field breaks verification, which reports the fault rather than trusting the ledger.
+Caveats (be precise): hash-chaining does not catch truncation of the most recent receipts (a tail-truncated prefix verifies clean), and the local signing key protects nothing against a host compromise.
+For rollback detection, anchor the head externally and pass it to

 Quickstart

-pip install delego # installs the `delego` CLI and the `delego-mcp` server
+pip install delego # the `delego` library + CLI

 delego init # creates ~/.delego with signing keys and an example policy